mukhortov/HESH-WordPress-Plugin/README.md

 		- link to other auto p disabling plugins
 - rtl support
 - translation support
+- CodeMirror themes inspired by WordPress themes
+	- and an auto theme that will match the CM theme to the WP theme - set by default
 - compatible with other plugin:
 	- [Site Origin Editor](https://siteorigin.com/widgets-bundle/)
 	- [Advanced Custom Fields](https://www.advancedcustomfields.com/)